-22. RELATED-PARTY TRANSACTIONS
+21. RELATED-PARTY TRANSACTIONS

 During fiscal year 2020, we sold \$0.4 million of commercial products to Mission Microwave Technologies, LLC ("Mission"), a MACOM customer and an affiliate of directors John and Susan Ocampo.
 Together, Mr. and Mrs. Ocampo are MACOM's largest stockholders.
-Stephen G. Daly, the Company's President and Chief Executive Officer, has an equity interest of less than 1% in Mission.
+Stephen G. Daly, the Company's President and Chief Executive Officer, and director Jihye Whang Rosenband, each have an equity interest of less than 1% in Mission.

-23. EARNINGS PER SHARE
+22. EARNINGS PER SHARE

-The following table set forth the computation for basic and diluted net income (loss) per share of common stock (in thousands, except per share data):
+The following table sets forth the computation for basic and diluted net income (loss) per share of common stock (in thousands, except per share data):

-Fiscal Years

-2021 2020 2019

-Numerator:

-Net income (loss) attributable to common stockholders \$ 37,973 \$ (46,078) \$ (383,798)

-Denominator:

-Weighted average common shares outstanding-basic 68,449 66,606 65,686

-Dilutive effect of equity awards 2,025

-Weighted average common shares outstanding-diluted 70,474 66,606 65,686

-Common stock earnings per share-basic: -

-Net common stock earnings per share-basic \$ 0.55 \$ (0.69) \$ (5.84)

-Common stock earnings per share-diluted:

-Net common stock earnings per share-diluted \$ 0.54 \$ (0.69) \$ (5.84)
+Fiscal Years 2022 2022 2021 2020 Numerator: Net income (loss) attributable to common stockholders \$ 439,955 \$ 37,973 \$ (46,078) Denominator: Weighted average common shares outstanding-basic 69,783 68,449 66,606 Dilutive effect of equity awards 1,383 2,025 Weighted average common shares outstanding-diluted 71,166 70,474 66,606 Net income (loss) per common share- basic \$ 6.30 \$ 0.55 \$ (0.69) Net income (loss) per common share-diluted \$ 6.18 \$ 0.54 \$ (0.69)

-As of October 2, 2020, we had warrants outstanding which were measured at fair value.
-During fiscal year 2019 we recorded gains of \$0.8 million associated with adjusting the fair value of the warrants, in the Consolidated Statements of Operations primarily as a result of declines in our stock price.
-When calculating earnings per share we are required to adjust for the dilutive effect of outstanding common stock equivalents, including adjustment to the numerator for the dilutive effect of contracts that must be settled in common stock.
-During fiscal years 2021, 2020 and 2019, we excluded the effects of the warrant and the respective 87,494, 639,133 and 214,303 potential shares of common stock issuable upon exercise of warrants as the inclusion would be anti-dilutive.
-The table excludes the effects of 87,494, 1,755,973, and 386,552 shares for fiscal years 2021, 2020 and 2019, respectively, of potential shares of common stock issuable upon exercise of stock options, restricted stock, restricted stock units and warrants as the inclusion would be anti-dilutive.
-The 2026 Convertible Notes do not have an impact on diluted earnings per share for fiscal year 2021.
+Through November 2020, we had warrants outstanding which were measured at fair value.
+When calculating earnings per share we are required to adjust for the dilutive effect of outstanding common stock equivalents, including adjustment to the numerator for the dilutive effect of contracts that must be settled in common stock, including warrants.
+During fiscal years 2021 and 2020, we excluded the effects of the warrants and the respective 87,494 and 639,133 potential shares of common stock issuable upon exercise of warrants as the inclusion would be anti-dilutive.
+The table excludes the effects of 87,494, and 1,755,973 shares for fiscal years 2021 and 2020, respectively, of potential shares of common stock issuable upon exercise of stock options, restricted stock, restricted stock units and warrants as the inclusion would be anti-dilutive.
+The 2026 Convertible Notes did not have an impact on diluted earnings per share for fiscal years 2022 and 2021.

-24. SUPPLEMENTAL CASH FLOW INFORMATION
+23. SUPPLEMENTAL CASH FLOW INFORMATION